Sinus Surgery Q&A

-Q. I have had many sinus infections and have had sinus surgery.
-I also took allergy shots for over ten years.
-If I have the Balloon Sinuplasy done, how long will the results last, or how often will I need to have this procedure done?
+Q. If I have the Balloon Sinuplasy done, how long will the results last, or how often will I need to have this procedure done?

 A. The durability of Balloon Sinuplasty Surgery and the chance of revision may be dependent upon the kind of sinus problem that is being managed.
 Some sinus problems have a chance to recur no matter what type of treatment is performed.
 You need to discuss with your surgeon the type of problem you have and the kind of surgery being performed to determine the results and how long it might last.

-Q. I had Balloon Sinuplasty on 2/5/15 and am enduring some swelling of the right cheek.
+Q. I had Balloon Sinuplasty and am enduring some swelling of the right cheek.
 Is this normal?

 A. Facial swelling after Balloon Sinuplasty is usual.
 Swelling of the cheek has many causes some of which are not related to the sinuses.
 You should check with your physician who performed the surgery to find out if the swelling was expected, related to the surgery, from another cause or even of any concern.

 Q. After the Sinuplasty is done, you usually have a post op about a week later.
 What will the post op consist of?
 Also, I have heard that it is normal to have a lot of drainage and blood after the procedure.
 How long will that last?

 A. There are several different sinuses that might need to be managed as part of the Balloon Sinuplasty procedure.
 Also, there might be the need to do other procedures in the nose and sinuses in additional to Balloon Sinuplasty.
 You should check with your physician to find out how much blood or mucus drainage is expected and what to expect at your follow up office visits.